imjasonh/compat/docs/install_cluster.md

 securely setting up services on Kubernetes and GKE, and if you have security requirements that dictate that services run on a GKE cluster.

+When installed this way, the service runs as a K8s Deployment and Service on nodes inside your cluster.

+[!./cluster.png]

 The other alternative is to run the Service on Cloud Run, which gives you automatic autoscaling to zero, usage-based billing, and free managed SSL certificates.
 Installation instructions for Cloud Run are